Sgt Milan Franklin

 Once back in the United States, Milan was treated at the Naval Medical Center in San Diego and retired from the Marines in September 2013.

-When he’s not busy working on expanding PSDF throughout Washington State, Milan enjoys drawing and outdoor activities like hiking, hunting, and camping.
+Milan enjoys outdoor activities like hiking, hunting, and camping.
 He is also musically inclined – he grew up playing drums, and took up playing the guitar after his injury.
+Both Milan and Delaree have taken up drawing together.